umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

         The output voltages in each channel will be slightly higher than that of the CCM voltage.
 25 CCMs output ~2.7V, 15 output ~1.7 V, 12 output ~1.4 V

-19. Output standby configuration.
-Adjust the Voltage offsets at the following test point pairs using the following variable resistors
+11. Output standby configuration.
+Adjust the Voltage offsets at the following test point pairs using the following variable resistors, using a multimeter to read the DC voltage.

     - CH 4-1: **`TP9`** (`Vos_gen`) and **`TP10`** (GND)
     - CH 8-5: **`TP14`** (`Vos_gen`) and **`TP15`** (GND)